A daily blog of my robotics journey in SF, Summer 2025

 I noticed two interesting things:

-Getting to 80% accuracy might not be too hard, but hitting >95% - let alone 99% - will be tough.
+Getting to 80% accuracy might not be too hard, but hitting >95%—let alone 99%—will be difficult.
 In the Kasparov game, there were 42 moves total, plus 12 captures.
 So 54 actions are needed.
 At 99% accuracy per action, the probability of a flawless game is only 58% (0.99^54).

 Damn.
 That’s going to be hard.
 But also exactly why I’m doing this: to reach the hard parts of robotics and develop a concrete understanding of what it really means to build capable robots.